jkneifl/academic-page/content/post/vindy/index.md

 ## Example: Reaction–Diffusion System

-We applied VENI, VINDy, VICI to a reaction–diffusion system that generates rotating spiral waves — a PDE with rich spatio-temporal dynamics that lives on a genuinely low-dimensional manifold.
+We applied VENI, VINDy, VICI among others to a reaction–diffusion system that generates rotating spiral waves — a PDE with rich spatio-temporal dynamics that lives on a genuinely low-dimensional manifold.

 The full state is a spatial grid with thousands of degrees of freedom.
 The framework compresses this to just **two latent variables**, finds an interpretable oscillatory equation governing their interaction via VINDy, and uses VICI to predict future states together with uncertainty bounds — closely matching the high-fidelity simulation while providing a measure of confidence in the prediction.